Processing personal data

 5. In case of HBP users: Commitment to comply with the HBP’s current version of the Data Policy Manual;

-3. ICEI PMO will request the Fenix Resource Provider, where for the given project resources have been allocated, to provide the following documentation:
+3. Fenix Coordination team will request the Fenix Resource Provider, where for the given project resources have been allocated, to provide the following documentation:

 1. Documentation of the security measures that are in place and need to be respected by the Fenix User when processing the pseudonumised data;